zammitjohn/jenkins-job-notifier/README.md

 - Run the app using python app.py.
 - Alternatively, build the Docker image and run the Docker container with the environment variables loaded from the .env file.

-The app will run in the background and will continuously check the pipeline status.
+The app will run in the background and will continuously check the job status.
 Any errors will be displayed in the log.

 ## Configuration
 In order to set up the environment variables needed for this project, you should create a .env file in the root directory of your project with the following variables: